daisuke0131/ViewMonitor/README.md

 To run the example project, clone the repo.

+## Requirements
+- iOS 8.0+
+- Xcode 7.0+

 ## Installation
 ### cocoaPods
 ViewMonitor is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install it, simply add the following line in your Podfile:
 ```ruby
 pod "ViewMonitor"
 ```